I used to be sailor

 But now I’m just an island

 Since they took my boat away from me.

 Lyrics from “I Used to Be a Sailor” by Tracy Chapman, 1992.

-Dedicated by President John F. Kennedy on May 23, 1963, the monument centers on a black granite eagle that clutches a laurel wreath.
-As it lays the wreath on a cresting wave, the eagle mourns for the 4,597 American servicemen who died in the Atlantic Ocean during World War II.
-Their names are inscribed on eight 19-foot pylons that stretch down to the banks of New York Harbor.
+Dedicated by President John F. Kennedy on May 23, 1963, the monument features this black granite eagle clutching a laurel wreath.
+It lays its wreath upon a cresting wave to honor the 4,597 American servicemen who died in the Atlantic Ocean during World War II.
+Their names are inscribed on eight 19-foot pylons that stretch down to the waterfront on both sides of the eagle.